 WATCH!!
 PSP major Katrina Lipinski discuss her experience as a PSP major!

-Public and Community Service Studies offers introductory courses open to all students at Providence College as well as major and minor courses that cover central themes and issues in democratic community, service, and social justice.
-With rare exceptions, each of these courses require the students to participate in 2-4 hours per week of community service.
+Public and Community Service Studies offers introductory courses open to all students at PC, as well as major and minor courses that cover central themes and issues in democratic community, service, and social justice.
+With rare exceptions, each of these courses require the students to participate in two to four hours per week of community service.

 Check out a complete guide for incoming Public and Community Service Studies Majors!
 The guide describes the ins and outs of the major, provides a suggested course sequence for students, and much more.